One Left Shoe

 One Left Shoe is the solo debut album by the American musician Steve Poltz, released in 1998.
 The first single was "Silver Lining".
 Poltz, at the time, expected to record again with the Rugburns, and considered One Left Shoe to be a "sensitive" folk excursion.

 Poltz promoted the album by playing shows with, among others, Richard X. Heyman and Lisa Loeb.
 He also took part in the "Frasier Fair" tour (so named by Rufus Wainwright), with John Doe, Pete Droge, and Glen Phillips.

 Production

 Recorded in 15 days, the album was produced by J. Steven Soles.
-Four of its songs were cowritten by Jewell, who also provided backing vocals.
+Four of its songs were cowritten by Jewel, who also provided backing vocals.
 Jim Keltner, Leland Sklar, Benmont Tench, and the Mighty Mighty Bosstones' horn section were among the musicians who played on One Left Shoe.
 Jimmie Haskell arranged the strings; Van Dyke Parks also contributed during the recording sessions.

 "Forbidden Fruit" is about an interaction with a prostitute.
 "I Thought I Saw You Last Night" was inspired by the death of a friend.